pandas-dev/pandas/web/pandas/community/team.md

 ## Governance

-The project governance is available in the [governance document](governance.html).
+The project governance is available in the [project governance documents](https://github.com/pandas-dev/pandas-governance).

 ## NumFOCUS